ahmadmanga/Procrastination-Simulator/README.md

 ### Special Thanks

 * To everyone who made this project possible & special thanks for https://steemgg.com/ group for support.
+* To [Utopian.io](https://join.utopian.io/) team for their help in this project.
-ANd you for reading this documentation.
+* You for reading this document.